Sfundon97/Deviare/README.md

 # Deviare
-This is where I will storing all my Deviare projects!
+This is where I will be storing all my Deviare projects!